MandaarRao612/DomainJaasoos/README.md

-Here's an edited version for your `README.md` file that includes a notice about ethical use:

----

 # Domain Jasoos

 **Domain Jasoos** is a specialized tool for probing subdomains and segregating them based on their HTTP status codes.
 It provides detailed output in JSON format, categorizing subdomains and showing redirection details where applicable.